hmzero/LUCID/README.md

-# LUCID
-## Literature Understanding and Consolidation for Intelligent Discovery
+# LUCID: Literature Understanding and Consolidation for Intelligent Discovery